ethanjli/liquid-handling-robotics/docs/source/design/messages/core.rst

 - **Semantics** for child channels: READ

   - **READ command**: The peripheral simply sends a READ response to any command on the Version/Major, Version/Minor, and Version/Patch channels.
-  - **READ response**: The peripheral sends a response with the version component's value as the payload on for the version component named by the (child) channel.
+  - **READ response**: The peripheral sends a response with the version component's value as the payload for the version component named by the (child) channel.

 - **Semantics** for Version channel: READ